eclipse-archived/codewind-installer/README.md

 `create/c` - Create a new client in an existing Keycloak realm (requires either admin_token or username/password)

 > --host value                   URL or ingress to Keycloak service
-> --realm value                  Application realm
+> --realm value                  Application realm where client should be created
-> --clientid value               New client ID to create
+> --newclient value              New client ID to create
 > --redirect value               Allowed redirect callback URL eg: `http://127.0.0.1:9090/*`
 > --accesstoken value            Admin access_token
 > --username value               Admin Username